 Xander Berkeley’s career is a testament to the impact of sound in storytelling.
 Every role is a synthesis of auditory experiences: from the resonance of his distinct voice to the sonorous interplay between his performances and the filmic fabric.
 These elements coalesce to define a career marked by its ability to captivate aurally, creating a canon of work that resounds with audiences worldwide.

-This is a TTS (Text to Speech) You can make the voice say anything, and it will be added to this board.
-Responsible AI
+Make this TTS voice say anything - it will be added to this board.